rendall/icebreakers/QUESTIONS.md

   * What’s the weirdest thing in your fridge right now?
   * What was your favorite recent meal, and why?
   * If you could have one superpower today, what would it be, and for what purpose?
-  * Show us something in your space that you really like
+  * Show us something in your space that you really like.
   * What’s got your attention today, and why?
   * What was your favorite recent book or article, and what did it inspire?
   * Heard any good tips lately?